poroping/terraform-provider-fortios/docs/resources/firewall_accessproxyvirtualhost.md

 * `host` - The host name.
 * `host_type` - Type of host pattern.
 Valid values: `sub-string` `wildcard` .
 * `name` - Virtual host name.
+* `replacemsg_group` - Access-proxy-virtual-host replacement message override group.
+This attribute must reference one of the following datasources: `system.replacemsg-group.name` .
 * `ssl_certificate` - SSL certificate for this host.
 This attribute must reference one of the following datasources: `vpn.certificate.local.name` .

 ## Attribute Reference